Best Practices for Generative AI in Research

 Like countless other people, researchers and scholars around the world are exploring the value and utility of generative AI.
 When applied to academic writing, this set of AI tools has the potential to support researchers in all aspects of their writing, from brainstorming topics and formulating hypotheses to drafting abstracts and editing manuscripts.

-There is debate, however, surrounding the ethics of using generative AI in research and academic writing.
+There is debate, however, surrounding the ethics of using AI for research and academic writing.
 Questions like, “How will it affect the quality and originality of my work?” and “How can I avoid plagiarism and make the best use of this tool?” are top of everyone’s mind.

 Do I need to disclose the use of generative AI?